mmariuzzo/test-java/docs/USAGE.md

 This allows you code to be more flexible: you don't have to change method signature when a new kind of OIDCExcetion will be implemented.

+## HTTP EndPoint

+The starter-kit doesn't expose the web-servlet: it delegates to the implementer this job.

+Your application can use preferred framework to expose the required endpoints and, internally, call `RelyingPartyHandler` to process datas.
+The required endpoints are:
+* `.well-known/openid-fedaration`.
+Is the only one with a fixed name and is used to expose federation entity informations to other federation entities
+* `authentication`.
+This endpoint is the starting point for OIDC SPID/CIE authentication.
+The webpath is customizable.
+Is used inside you application UI on "SignIn with SPID" and "SignIn with CIE" buttons.
+The request is of type GET and supports the following parameters:
+  - `provider`, REQUIRED.
+The http url corresponding to a subject id of a SPID/CIE OIDC Provider.
+  - `redirect_uri`, OPTIONAL.
+One of the redirect_uri available in RP's metadata.
+  - `scope`, OPTIONAL.
+One or more of the scopes, default is openid.
+  - `consent`, OPTIONAL.
+Sets SPID or CIE extended consent values.
+  - `trust_anchor`, OPTIONAL.
+Sets the Trust Anchor to resolve the Federation.
+Default is `options.defaultTrustAnchor`.
+  - `acr_values`, OPTIONAL.
+  - `profile`, OPTIONAL.
+Default: spid.
+Set (spid, cie)

+* `authn_callback`.
+This endpoint corresponds to the redirect uri where the auth code lands.
+The webpath is customizable and have to be setted in `options.redirectUris`.
+This endpoint accepts a request with this parameters:
+  - `code`, REQUIRED.
+Authorization code
+  - `state`, REQUIRED.
+State value enclosed in the authentication request

+* `logout`.
+This endpoint starts a token revocation flow.
+The webpath is customizable.

 ## RelyingParty Handler